Rox Keep on Winning; Now 17-3 - NewsBreak

 Rox Keep on Winning; Now 17-3

 The St. Cloud Rox beat the Eau Claire Express 6-3 Tuesday night to improve to 17-3.
-The Rox scored single runs in the...river967.com
+The Rox scored single runs in the...1037theloon.com

 The St. Cloud Rox beat the Eau Claire Express 6-3 Tuesday night to improve to 17-3.
-The Rox scored single runs in the...river967.com
+The Rox scored single runs in the...1037theloon.com

 Comments / 0